-Pre-Conference Workshops will be held on Tuesday, 15th July 2025.
-Workshop attendance will incur an additional fee to the Full Conference Registration.
+Workshops will be held on Tuesday, 15th July 2025.
+The morning workshop will incur an additional fee to the Full Conference Registration.
 All fees listed are in $AUD and include GST.
-All workshops will be held concurrently.
-Arrival tea and coffee, morning tea and lunch are included for Workshop attendees.
+Catering will be included for Workshop attendees.
 Booking must be made via the online registration form.

 Date and Duration: Tuesday, 15 July 2025 | 9.00 am - 12.30 pm